Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment: Discussion

 \section{Discussion}

 In this section, we demonstrate practical uses of the RAI Question Bank, which may be of interest to practitioners aiming to develop and use AI ethically.
 Specifically, we demonstrate how the RAI Question Bank can help companies examine their RAI practices to comply with key AI regulations and standards such as the EU AI Act.
-We also discuss the application of the RAI Question Bank for \textit{AI agents} as foundation model-based AI agents have been widely adopted in this area.
+We also discuss the application of the RAI Question Bank for \textit{foundation model-based AI agents}, given their widespread adoption in this area \cite{masterman2024landscape}.

-\subsection{Compliance with regulations}
+\subsection{Compliance with Regulations}

 In recent years, many countries have been working to develop AI bills and regulations to ensure the secure use of AI.
 For example, \textit{the EU AI Act} has become the first comprehensive regulation on AI in March 2024.
-In the US, \textit{AI bill of rights} \footnote{\url{https://www.whitehouse.gov/ostp/ai-bill-of-rights/}} developed by the White House Office of Science and Technology Policy (OSTP) in 2022, , serves as a blueprint rather than a set of laws and is therefore regarded as a voluntary regulation. \textit{Bill C-27} \footnote{\url{https://www.parl.ca/legisinfo/en/bill/44-1/c-27}} in Canada, also known as the Digital Charter Implementation Act, is a proposed law currently making its way through the Canadian Parliament.
-Introduced in April 2022, it is currently undergoing review.
-In South Korea, \textit{Bill on AI Liability} was suggested in March 2023, but like other regulations, it has not yet been passed into law.
-The Australian government has been drafting the \textit{AI Safety Standard} in collaboration with many experts in the field, which has not been publicly released yet.

-These regulations commonly include specific requirements and considerations for high-risk AI.
-Consequently, there are growing concerns among companies developing and using AI about compliance with current and upcoming regulations, especially for high-risk AI.
+In the US, \textit{AI bill of rights} \cite{uswhitehouseblueprint} developed by the White House Office of Science and Technology Policy (OSTP) in 2022, serves as a blueprint regarded as a voluntary regulation. \textit{Bill C-27} \cite{canadabillc27} in Canada, also known as the Digital Charter Implementation Act, is a proposed law currently making its way through the Canadian Parliament.
+In South Korea, \textit{Bill on AI Liability} was suggested in March 2023.
+It has not yet been passed into law.
+The Australian government has released the \textit{Voluntary AI Safety Standard} \cite{ausaisafety} and \textit{National framework for the assurance of AI in government} \cite{ausnationalframework} in 2024.
+These regulations commonly include specific requirements for high-risk AI as it may pose significant risks to the health and safety or fundamental rights of natural persons (e.g., credit scoring \cite{langenbucher2022responsible} and facial recognition \cite{almeida2022ethics}).
+Companies developing and using AI are concerning about compliance with current and upcoming regulations \cite{perera2024achieving}.
 To support this, we illustrate how practitioners can utilize the RAI Question Bank to examine their RAI practices against the legal requirements identified in the EU AI Act, based on our mapping approach depicted below.

-\textit{High-risk AI} refers to AI systems that may pose significant risks to the health and safety or fundamental rights of natural persons.
-Examples include AI systems used for biometrics, critical infrastructure and access to essential services.
-Well-known use cases of high-risk AI include \textit{credit scoring systems} and \textit{facial recognition systems}.